Solving constrained quadratic binary problems via quantum adiabatic evolution: A local search heuristic

 \section{A local search heuristic}

 In order to prune a branch-and-bound tree effectively, it is important to quickly obtain a good upper bound.
 We employ an adaptation of the local search algorithm presented by Bertsimas et al. \cite{Bertsimas:2013}.
-The main idea is as follows: beginning with a feasible solution $x$, we iteratively improve the solution by considering solutions in the 1-flip neighbourhood of $x$ (defined as the set of solutions that can be obtained by flipping a single element of $x$) which are feasible, together with ``interesting'' solutions, until it cannot be improved further.
+The main idea is as follows: beginning with a feasible solution $x$, the solution is iteratively improved by considering solutions in the 1-flip neighbourhood of $x$ (defined as the set of solutions that can be obtained by flipping a single element of $x$) which are feasible, together with ``interesting'' solutions, until it cannot be improved further.
 The algorithm takes a parameter $\rho$ which explicitly controls the trade-off between complexity and performance by increasing the size of the neighbourhood.
-A neighbouring solution $y$ is considered ``interesting'' if it satisfies the following conditions: (i) no constraint is violated by more than one unit, and (ii) the number of violated constraints in $y$ plus the number of loose constraints which differ from the loose constraints in the current best solution is at most $\rho$.
+A neighbouring solution $y$ is considered ``interesting'' if it satisfies the following conditions: (i) no constraint is violated by more than one unit; and (ii) the number of violated constraints in $y$ plus the number of loose constraints which differ from the loose constraints in the current best solution is at most $\rho$.

-We note that the algorithm moves to a better solution as soon as it finds a feasible one, and only when none are found does it consider moving to ``interesting'' solutions.
+Note that the algorithm moves to a better solution as soon as it finds a feasible one, and only when no solutions are found does it consider moving to ``interesting'' solutions.